 This is a work in process, and is definitely in need of some refinement, but as it sits it does work.

-I got into beekeeping for sustainability aspects, so the idea of buying rolled beeswax foundation from an out of state supplier bothers me.
-But, since it takes around 8 pounds of honey to make a pound of wax, if you want to produce honey you really need to use foundation sheets and reuse your comb as much as practical.
+I got into beekeeping for sustainability aspects.
+The idea of buying rolled beeswax foundation from an out of state supplier bothers me.
+However, it takes around 8 pounds of honey to make a pound of wax.
+Consequently, if you want to produce honey you really need to use foundation sheets and reuse your comb as much as practical.

 The foundation is simply a sheet of beeswax that is embossed with the shape of the comb.
 Normally wax sheets are rolled flat in large steel rollers, and then rolled through rollers with the cell shape negatively embossed.
 Rolling the wax aligns the crystals in the wax so that it is not as brittle as sheets that are formed from dipping forms in melted wax.

 When researching the idea of making homemade beeswax foundation , I quickly saw that with only 5 or so hives a 3 to 5 thousand dollar embossing machine would not work.
 I did find a website that talked about making dipped wax sheets by dipping a metal or plastic sheet in hot wax several times, dipping in cold water, and peeling the sheet off the metal.

 While this works, the sheet is brittle and you get a lot of breakage as you peel it off.